stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 Externalize all configurations (URLs, username, pwds, etc.) as Kubernetes configmaps or secrets for the backing services.

+- Use object storage where files are needed (not local storage)
+- Use external databases (e.g. Postgres, MySQL, Redis, etc) to persist state
+- Use environment variables for configuration (e.g. timeouts, endpoints, etc)
+- Use configurable timeouts on connections, responses from backends

 ## 9. Telemetry / Metric instrumentation

 ### What?